0xmons/0xmons-blog/contents/azathoth.md

 ![farming pictures](https://i.imgur.com/9nyfoai.png)

-The tentative plan is to distribute 800 tokens over 1 month for liquidity mining, and then extend that over additional months with more tokens.
+~~The tentative plan is to distribute 800 tokens over 1 month for liquidity mining, and then extend that over additional months with more tokens.~~

+See this post for updated farming details.

 # Summoning
 At launch, there will be 2 ways to acquire 0xmon NFTs directly from the contracts.
 The first is to stake your XMON tokens to acquire DOOM, and then redeem the DOOM for monsters.
 This is similar to how users redeem Pineapples for collectibles in MEME.